Lavender oil is a famous liniment. It’s used in perfume and to heal small ailments. There are two ways to make oil from lavender:

 How to extract essential oil from lavender

 The process to extract lavender essential oil is steam distillation.
 Usually, lavandin is used since it produces up to ten times more essential oils than other varieties.
 It’s usually propagated through cuttings to ensure 100% replication of the mother plant’s characteristics.
-Next best is French lavender.
+Next best is Old English lavender and Portuguese lavender , whereas French lavender ranks among the lower-producing varieties.

 Equipment for distilling lavender